Ahmed-Fathy-Abkarenoo/Assignment12-js/README.md

 Technologies Used:

 * HTML5 & CSS3: For structuring and styling the web pages.
-* JavaScript & jQuery: For handling form validation, authentication logic, and interactive elements.
+* JavaScript: For handling form validation, authentication logic, and interactive elements.
 * Bootstrap: For responsive design and consistent UI styling.